Collection Zone provides process availability monitoring for hosts that support SNMP or SSH access. Process monitoring features include:

 Process Memory Threshold (bytes)

 You may set minimum and maximum values, in bytes, for the amount of memory that each process instance in a set may consume.
-The threshold values apply to all of the process sets generated by a class.
+The threshold values apply to all the process sets generated by a class.
 The minimum and maximum values are inclusive.

 Enable Monitoring (zMonitor)